 Companies hiring for utilization review jobs

 Need a little help finding utilization review jobs?
 Here are a few of the companies doing so on a regular basis.
-Whether you’re a physical therapist, occupational therapist, physical therapy assistant, or any other rehab professional, this will help you get started with your job search.
+Whether you’re a physical therapist, occupational therapist, physical therapist assistant, or any other rehab professional, this will help you get started with your job search.
 Some of these companies even offer remote utilization review jobs!

 Special thanks